john-hashim/kuvaka-assignment/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000` (or the port shown in your terminal).
+The application will be available at `http://localhost:5173`.

 ## 🔧 How It Works